ElvenTools/elven-tools-website/src/docs/recipes.md

 ### How to claim dev rewards

-In the MultiversX ecosystem, each Smart Contract will get the share of the fees as a development reward.
-So the developer of the contract will get some share because this is an open source Smart Contract.
-It will generate these rewards for everyone who deploys it.
-You can claim them by using: `elven-tools nft-minter claim-dev-rewards`.
+In the MultiversX ecosystem, each smart contract will get the share of the fees as a development reward.
+So the developer of the contract will get some share.
+Because this is an open source Smart Contract it will generate these rewards for everyone who deploys it.
+You can claim them by using: `elven-tools nft-minter claim-dev-rewards` or `elven-tools sft-minter claim-dev-rewards`.
 Remember that this will only work for the owner of the Smart Contract.

-As always, you can call the giveaway endpoint without the CLI.
+As always, you can call the claim-dev-rewards endpoint without the CLI.
 Check them in the SC endpoints section.

 ### How to claim royalties and other funds

-The Smart Contract is payable by default, so in theory, it is possible to transfer EGLD funds to its address.
+Smart contracts are payable by default, so in theory, it is possible to transfer EGLD funds to them.
 By definition, this is how marketplaces should send the royalties.
-There is an `elven-tools nft-minter claim-sc-funds`, which will allow getting all the funds locked on the contract.
+There is an `elven-tools nft-minter claim-sc-funds` and `elven-tools sft-minter claim-sc-funds`, which will allow getting all the funds locked on the contract.
 Of course, only for the owner of the contract.

-There will also be a dedicated endpoint/command which will call the marketplaces Smart Contracts to claim the royalties because not all of them will send them automatically.
+There will also be a dedicated endpoint/command which will call the marketplaces smart contracts to claim the royalties because not all of them will send them automatically.

-As always, you can call the giveaway endpoint without the CLI.
+As always, you can call the claim-sc-funds endpoint without the CLI.
 Check them in the SC endpoints section.

 ### How to get owners addresses using the collection ticker

+**(NFT only for now)**

 From version 1.6.0 there is additional command `elven-tools collection-nft-owners`.
 It will allow getting owners' addresses, using only the collection ticker.
 It is useful, for example, when you want to do some promotional giveaway.
 The functionality will save the addresses in the `nft-collection-owners.json` where the command is triggered.